Tuvaluan dollar: Coins

 Australia introduced a ±2 coin to replace the note in 1988, but Tuvaluan ±2 coins have never been introduced.
 Instead, the Australian piece circulates in place.
-In recent years, Tuvaluans have also taken a preference to Australia's smaller, round, brass dollar over their own large, clumsy nonagonal ones, and are thus seen a little less often.
+In recent years, Tuvaluans have also taken a preference to Australia's smaller, round, brass dollar over their own large, clumsy nonagonal ones, and they are thus seen a little less often.

 In 1994, the Queen's profile was changed in tandem with many other Commonwealth states to the more recent Raphael Maklouf design.
 Older coins dated 1976-1985 feature the Arnold Machin design.
 The coins dated 1994 were minted in very limited numbers and are today valuable to collectors.
-After the 1994 issue, Tuvaluan coins ceased to be produced and Australian coins sent in their stead.
+After the 1994 issue, Tuvaluan coins ceased to be produced, and Australian coins were sent in their stead.
 However, Tuvalu coins remain as legal tender and continue to circulate alongside Australian ones.

-Tuvalu also issues a fair number of non-circulating bullion type coins and colourised commemoratives.
+Tuvalu also issues a fair number of non-circulating bullion-type coins and colourized commemoratives.
 These non-circulating bullion coins are produced by the Perth Mint, which is owned by the Government of Western Australia.
 The deal between the Government of Tuvalu (as issuing authority) and Perth Mint allows Tuvalu to receive a minimum of about $200,000 per year in royalties from the production of these coins.

-Queen Elizabeth II was depicted on all coins issued by Tuvalu until 2024, when an effigy of her successor King Charles III was finally approved and used for the first time on some premium bullion coins.
-There have been calls from some politicians to abolish Tuvalu's monarchy and remove the sovereign's image from all future coins, however, a majority vote decided otherwise.
+Queen Elizabeth II was depicted on all coins issued by Tuvalu until 2024, when an effigy of her successor, King Charles III, was finally approved and used for the first time on some premium bullion coins.
+There have been calls from some politicians to abolish Tuvalu's monarchy and remove the sovereign's image from all future coins; however, a majority vote decided otherwise.

-The reverse of each coin depicts as follows:
+The reverse of each coin is depicted as follows: